Cidaas/cidaas-android-sdk/Migration.md

 [![Platform](https://img.shields.io/badge/Platforms-android-4E4E4E.svg?colorA=28a745)](#installation)

-The steps here will guide you to handle the migration changes
+The steps here will guide you through the migration changes

 > ##### Note:- The Cidaas.xml will be renamed to cidaas.xml
 >
-Before the Cidaas Will available as a single package , now it is split into multiple sub-modules for your convenience
+In the old version of the SDK < 2.1.0, the cidaas SDK was available as a single package.
+Now it is split into multiple sub-modules for your convenience - you can choose which part to include and which not

+### Here you can see how the SDK is structured:

 ## Cidaas Native
-The following Methods under Cidaas are now available in Cidaas Native
+The following methods under the former `cidaas` package are now available in `cidaasnative`

 <!--ts-->
 * [Getting RequestId](/PureNative.md#getting-request-id)